Skip to main content

 Cataract removal involves removing the eye’s clouded natural lens and replacing it with a clear artificial lens called an intraocular lens (IOL).
 Below, we review some of the options you may have when selecting an IOL.

-During cataract surgery, your natural clouded lens is removed.
-The lens is then replaced with a clear artificial lens — an intraocular lens — in order for the eye to see its best.
+During cataract surgery, your clouded natural lens is removed.
+It is then replaced with a clear artificial lens — called an intraocular lens — to help your eye see its best.
+Once an IOL is placed in your eye, it can’t be changed without additional surgery.

 What types of intraocular lenses (IOLs) are available?

 These lenses are monofocal (also called single-focus) IOLs.
-They give the sharpest focus at one particular distance — usually a far distance that is helpful for driving.
-When you want to see up close for reading, or at a middle range for using a computer, you’ll need to wear glasses.
+They give the sharpest focus at one particular distance — usually a far distance, which is helpful for driving.
+To see up close for reading or at a middle range for using a computer, you’ll still need to wear glasses.
+People with astigmatism are likely to need glasses all the time after cataract surgery if they choose standard IOLs.

-While these lenses often work well at first, they can sometimes become less effective over time and have been linked to other problems — like tilting or clouding — that could require additional procedures.
+• Accommodating IOLs: These lenses use your eye’s own muscles to adjust focus, allowing you to see clearly at closer distances.
+While they often work well at first, they can sometimes become less effective over time and have been linked to other problems like tilting or clouding, which could require additional procedures.

+• Multifocal IOLs: Multifocal IOLs contain more than one focusing power in each lens (similar to bifocal glasses, but without any line or distortion).
+They’re designed to help you to see far away, at middle range (for a computer), and up close (for reading) without glasses.
 Multifocal IOLs work well in daylight.
 In the dark, they can make you see halos around lights.
 This can cause glare and interfere with night vision.

+• Extended depth of focus IOLs: Extended depth of focus (EDOF) IOLs are similar to multifocal IOLs but with less focusing power and fewer side effects.
 Glare and halos aren’t as big of a problem with EDOF lenses, but their focusing power isn’t as strong, either.
-In addition to giving you good distance vision, they can help you focus at a middle distance (to see a computer screen), but you’ll still need glasses for reading.
+In addition to giving you good distance vision, EDOF lenses can help you focus at a middle distance (to see a computer screen), but you’ll still need glasses for reading.

 Choosing between standard and premium IOLs for cataract surgery